Impact on Child and Youth Services of the Tax Cuts Proposed by the Cannabis Industry

 By Jim Keddy

 Marijuana policy has numerous aspects that touch upon racial and health equity.
-Jim Keddy has authored a short paper that outlines many of these issues and that provides recommendations to philanthropy on how to approach this complex policy area.
+In 2017m Jim Keddy authored a short paper that outlines many of these issues and that provides recommendations to philanthropy on how to approach this complex policy area.